arnavm/blockify/README.md

 `pip install blockify`

-The earliest production-ready version of blockify is 0.1.2.
+The earliest recommended version of blockify is 0.2.1.

 ## Usage